 In regards to photos series by other contributors, I'll let their work speak for the artists represented.
 Please enjoy.

 Mount Pleasant Cemetery is one of my favourite places to visit in Toronto in the autumn.
 The grounds are impeccably kept while allowing for nature's rhythm to simply be.
 Over-groomed cemeteries often feel manufactured to me, a physical representation of one's attempt to fight against the natural order of death, a vain pursuit to control it.
 That's simply my own projection, but a projection that steers me away from cemeteries that smell of fertilizer and grass and towards ones that smell of dirt and leaves.
 Mount Pleasant Cemetery is one of Canada's most historical cemeteries.
-Built in 1876, it serves as the final resting place for some of Canada's most famous and … [Read more...]
+Built in 1876, it serves as the final resting place for some of Canada's most famous and infamous players. … [Read more...]

 The following photos were taken at Neutral Night Club in Toronto, Ontario, Canada days prior to Halloween.
 The night featured a performance by Glenn Love, a Toronto based industrial / dark electronic musician signed to Sonic-X Records.
 It was my first taste of Halloween festivities since returning to Canada from years spent in Thailand.
 Halloween wasn't celebrated or even discussed in the Thailand I experienced; the night in Neutral's black basement was a great introduction back.
 For more information on Glenn Love, visit: Glenn Love on Reverbnation Glenn Love on YouTube Glenn Love on Facebook Neutral Night Club's … [Read more...]